nicocvn/cppreg/QuickStart.md

     // Define the RX data register.
     struct RX : PackedRegister<
         periph_pack,                // Pack to which the register belongs to.
-        8,                          // Offset in bits from the base.
+        RegBitSize::b8,             // Register width in bits
-        8                           // Register width in bits
+        8                           // Offset in bits from the base.
     > {
         using Data = Field<RX, 8u, 0u, read_only>;
     };